 Best Chef’s Knife for BBQ

-If you can only afford one good quality knife then a chef’s knife should be the style that empties your wallet.
+If you can only afford one high quality, razor sharp knife then a chef knife should be the style that empties your wallet.
 It’s a very versatile knife that’s good for cutting, chopping, trimming and slicing and for this reason it’s considered the primary general-utility knife for most western cooks.

 My recommendation for best chef’s knife for BBQ food is the Dalstrong Shogun Series X chef’s knife.
 Its blade is eight inches long, which all good chef’s knives should be, triple riveted for extra strength and is scalpel sharp due to being sharpened via the three-step Honbazuke honing method (Honbazuke honing is a traditional Japanese blade sharpening technique that gives swords and knives exceptional sharpness.
 Done by hand the three steps are, coarsely ground the blade with a vertical rotating sharpening stone, then fine honing with a horizontal sharpening stone and finished off by polishing using a leather stropping block)